-Committed fund balance in this reserve is used to fund pension and Other Post-Employment Benefits (OPEB) unfunded obligations.
+Committed fund balance in this reserve is used to fund pension and other post-employment benefits (OPEB) unfunded obligations.
 This reserve is primarily used to house additional discretionary payments budgeted for future allocation to CalPERS.
 The Town's Pension/OPEB Oversight Committee has determined that additional discretionary payments will be allocated directly to CalPERS.

 With Council direction, upon the close of the fiscal year, the CalPERS/OPEB Reserve receives \$300,000 of the available year-end savings.
-In FY 2018/19 the Council approved development of an additional reserve policy to reduce the amortization period for prior amortization bases from 30 years to 20 years.
+In FY 2018/19, the Council modified the General Fund Reserve Policy to reduce the amortization period for prior pension amortization bases from 30 years to 20 years.
 Initial annual programming of \$390,000 was established subject to final adjustment based upon updated CalPERS actuarial valuations.
 The prior Council Finance Committee made recommendations for the allocation methodology for use of these funds for future Town Council/Oversight Committee consideration.

-Capital / Special Projects
+Capital/Special Projects

 With Council direction, upon the close of the fiscal year, the Capital/Special Projects Reserve receives the Town's annual revenues above operating expenditures after funding all legally restricted reserves at their required levels.
 Fund balance is assigned for the acquisition and construction of capital facilities or special projects as determined by the Town Council.
+In FY

-In FY 2021/22, the amount being allocated to the Capital Improvement Program is \$0.6 million.
-It is anticipated the Reserve will have approximately \$4.0 million as of June 30, 2022.
+2022/23, the amount being allocated to the Capital Improvement Program is \$2.4 million.
+It is anticipated the Reserve will have approximately \$4.1 million as of June 30, 2023.